How to Get Car Insurance With a Suspended License

 blueCheck icon

-Even if your license is suspended or revoked, you must carry minimum coverage on a registered car in your name or risk fines and a longer suspension period.
+Even if your license is suspended or revoked, minimum coverage is required on a registered car in your name or risk fines and a longer suspension period.

 blueCheck icon

-High-risk insurance specialists like The General, Bristol West, and Dairyland offer specialized coverage options for suspended license drivers.
+High-risk insurance specialists like The General, Bristol West and Dairyland offer specialized coverage options for suspended license drivers.
+Coverage availability and rates vary by state and individual circumstances.

 blueCheck icon

-Applying discounts, using telematics programs, insuring a driver with a clean record, and shopping for quotes can help you get cheaper rates with a suspended license.
+Apply discounts, use telematics programs, insure a driver with a clean record and shop for quotes to get cheaper rates with a suspended license.

 Compare Auto Insurance Rates